Skip to main content

 The Semiquincentennial brings parade-style events, large fireworks displays, and dense crowds in Old City and Independence Mall.
 Risks include heat (in July), foot injuries from long walking days, and crowd-related anxiety or panic episodes.
 Pace yourself and book lodging close to the event you most want to see.

 For back-to-back events, plan one rest day every 3 to 4 event days.
-Hydrate aggressively, take 20-minute power naps when possible, eat regular meals (not just stadium food), and walk lightly between days to keep circulation going.
+Hydrate thoroughly, take 20-minute power naps when possible, eat regular meals (not just stadium food), and walk lightly between days to keep circulation going.
 Compression socks help on long sit-stand sequences.

-Melatonin at 0.5 to 1 mg taken about 5 hours before your target bedtime can help shift your sleep clock.
+Melatonin at 0.5 to 1 mg taken about 5 hours before your target bedtime can help move your sleep clock.
 It is most useful for east-to-west or west-to-east jet lag of 3+ time zones.
 Higher doses are not more effective and can cause grogginess.

 A simple first aid kit is helpful for major events.
 Include adhesive bandages, hydrocolloid blister patches, ibuprofen, acetaminophen, oral rehydration salts, sunscreen, an antihistamine like cetirizine, and any personal medications.